drduh/macOS-Security-and-Privacy-Guide/README.md

 * [Dylib Hijack Scanner](https://objective-see.com/products/dhs.html) - Scan for applications that are either susceptible to dylib hijacking or have been hijacked.
 * [Lockdown](https://objective-see.com/products/lockdown.html) - Audits and remediates security configuration settings.
 * [Zentral](https://github.com/zentralopensource/zentral) - A log and configuration server for santa and osquery.
 Run audit and probes on inventory, events, logfiles, combine with point-in-time alerting.
 A full Framework and Django web server build on top of the elastic stack (formerly known as ELK stack).
-* [facebook/osquery](https://github.com/facebook/osquery) - Can be used to retrieve low level system information.
+* [osquery](https://github.com/osquery/osquery) - Can be used to retrieve low level system information.
 Users can write SQL queries to retrieve system information.
 * [google/grr](https://github.com/google/grr) - Incident response framework focused on remote live forensics.
-* [jipegit/OSXAuditor](https://github.com/jipegit/OSXAuditor) - Analyzes artifacts on a running system, such as quarantined files, Safari, Chrome and Firefox history, downloads, HTML5 databases and localstore, social media and email accounts, and Wi-Fi access point names.
-* [kristovatlas/osx-config-check](https://github.com/kristovatlas/osx-config-check) - Checks your OSX machine against various hardened configuration settings.
 * [libyal/libfvde](https://github.com/libyal/libfvde) - Library to access FileVault Drive Encryption (FVDE) (or FileVault2) encrypted volumes.
 * [stronghold](https://github.com/alichtman/stronghold) - Securely and easily configure your Mac from the terminal.
 Inspired by this guide.
-* [yelp/osxcollector](https://github.com/yelp/osxcollector) - Forensic evidence collection & analysis toolkit for OS X.
 * [The Eclectic Light Company - Downloads](https://eclecticlight.co/downloads/) - A collection of useful diagnostics and control applications and utilities for macOS.
 * [Pareto Security](https://paretosecurity.app/) - A MenuBar app to automatically audit your Mac for basic security hygiene.